 These labels provide information on the number of grams of fat, saturated fat, sugars and salt, and the amount of energy (in kJ and kcal) in a serving or portion of the food.
-Be aware, however, that the manufacturer's idea of a portion may be different from yours.
+But be aware that the manufacturer's idea of a portion may be different from yours.

 Some front-of-pack nutrition labels also provide information about reference intakes.

 Nutrition labels can also provide information on how a particular food or drink product fits into your daily diet.